Amateur radio: Community and social use

 Operators often join conversational groups and take part in scheduled on-air meetings called nets, coordinated by a net control station.
 Nets may provide training for emergencies, operate as informal discussions, or focus on specialised topics.

 With battery- or generator-powered equipment, operators frequently provide communication during natural disasters when commercial services are unavailable.

 Competitive activities include contests to contact as many stations as possible in a set period, and operating awards such as Summits on the Air, Worked All States, and Jamboree on the Air.
 Operators also contribute to citizen science by collecting propagation data and supporting atmospheric science research.

-Voice and Morse code
+Radiotelephony

 The principal voice modes are frequency modulation (FM), single sideband (SSB), and amplitude modulation (AM).
 FM offers high audio quality, SSB is efficient for long-distance use, and AM continues among users of vintage amateur radio equipment.

+Radiotelegraphy

 Radiotelegraphy using International Morse code, or continuous wave (CW), is one of the oldest modes in amateur radio.
 Although largely replaced in professional services, it remains in use on shortwave bands because it functions under weak-signal conditions and employs internationally understood codes such as the Q code.
 CW is also used by hobbyists who build their own equipment (home construction) and by operators engaged in low-power operation, as CW transmitters are simple to construct and weak signals can often be received by ear.